vanesterik/mads-telemarketing-assigment/reports/20250629-kve-research-report-en.md

 | Call All Prospects          | 10,000  |
 | Call Preselected Propspects | 102,000 |

 When evaluating these results, we can conclude that there are significant opportunities for optimization within the current telemarketing procedure.
 This leads us to the conclusion that BlackRock's investment in the Portuguese bank is justified from the shareholders' perspective.

-As an old Dutch expression goes: "Gas op die lolly!"
+However, we are aware that this would not be the only factor to consider when making such an investment decision.
+Additional research in other topics is required to determine whether the investment is indeed justified.

 # References